Mediatek-Cloud/mcs-resources/content/en/api_references/retrieve_firmware_url.md

 ## Description

-Use **HTTPs GET** to retrieve the firmware download url that the device want to download.
+Use **HTTPs GET** to retrieve the download URL of specified firmware.

 ## Request URL